tmccoy00/rpishutdown/README.md

     git clone https://github.com/tmccoy00/rpishutdown.git

-# Automatic Installation
-**USE AT YOUR OWN RISK!**

-NOTE - this is a VERY simple script that makes a LOT of assumptions including that you MUST be the user pi.

-**USE AT YOUR OWN RISK!**

-Assuming you are the user *pi*, you can use the automatic installation script by running the following from the project directory.

-    sh install.sh

-This will copy the script to your home directory and insert the entry into /etc/rc.local file to run this in the background.

 # Manual Installation
-Assuming you are the user *pi*, copy the script into your home directory.

-    cp shutdown.py /home/pi/

-Add the following line in */etc/rc.local* immediately before the line with *exit*.
+Assuming you are the user *pi*,  add the following line in */etc/rc.local* immediately before the line with *exit 0*.
 Be sure to include the "&" as this script runs in the background at startup.

-    python /home/pi/shutdown.py &
+    python /home/pi/rpishutdown/shutdown.py &

 Note that this script and installation example assumes you are the user *pi* with authority to run sudo with no password.